safak-kurdoglu/Donation-with-ReactJS-Redux-on-Solidity-Smart-Contract-with-Dockerfile/README.md

 # Donation-with-ReactJS-Redux-on-Solidity-Smart-Contract-with-Dockerfile

-Node modules is not included, to run it, you have to type npm i at client folder.
+Node modules is not included, to run it, at client folder you have to type : npm i

 To run it at Docker container, at the client folder, you must type : docker build -t react-docker .